madetech/G1-Spikes/2:Wagtail_Infrastructure_Requirements/Wagtail_Infrastructure_Requirements_Report.md

 ## Terrafrom

 _All terraform code within this section are examples and not necessarily production ready.
-Many values will be substituted with "stub" style values that will be defined post spike, as we focus on the main sections of infrastructure that is required._
+Many values will be substituted with "stub" style values that will be defined post spike, as we focus on the main sections of infrastructure that is required.
+Security Groups and routing will not be considered at this point._

 ### The Wagtail Module

 The Terraform for Wagtail revolves around two major resources, the Wagtail instance, which we will run via ECS, and the supporting RDS instance.
 Here we will focus on how to spin those, and their supporting resources up.

 #### 1. The RDS Instance

-We will start with the RDS instance, as this should contain no dependencies.

 The first note is that we do not currently have an RDS module, due to this, it is suggested that we use the [rds-aurora module from AWS](https://registry.terraform.io/modules/terraform-aws-modules/rds-aurora/aws/latest).
 This module will provide all resources that we need, whilst allowing to be used in a re-usable manner.
 Additionally, this module makes it swapping between engines and snapshots fairly simple.

 Using this module, we can first create an RDS module that is somewhat like this: